swarajdalmia/notes/computer-architecture.md

 This taxonomy is a coarse model, as many parallel processors are hybrids of the SISD, SIMD, and MIMD classes.

 ### Defining Computer Architecture

+Discusess what are the broad contours of architecture which seems to include everything in design, aimed at performance, energy effiency, cost, efficiency.
+This task has many aspects, including instruction set design, functional organization, logic design, and implementation.
+The implementation may encompass integrated circuit design, packaging, power, and cooling.

+#### Myopic View : Instruction Set Architecture(ISA)
+The ISA serves as the boundary between the software and hardware.
+This quick review of ISA will use examples from 80x86, ARMv8, and RISC-V to illustrate the seven dimensions of an ISA.
+The most popular RISC processors come from ARM (Advanced RISC Machine), which were in 14.8 billion chips shipped in 2015, or roughly 50 times as many chips that shipped with 80x86 processors.